Hoffee-Toffee/supedb/README.md

 ## UI Design

 The UI will be retrofuturistic, based on the style of the TVA from the Marvel Cinematic Universe.
-And since I love the retrofuturistic UI from Dead Space so much, I'll also be using that as inspiration.
+And since I love the retrofuturistic UI from Dead Space so much, I'll likely use elements from that as well.

 ### Colors